Thanksgiving for one (or two) can be just as festive as any big to-do. The key is scaling back but still making it special.

 Thanksgiving is traditionally a time for family members to come together to enjoy a bountiful meal and each other’s company.
 It’s a time for celebration, relaxation, and good eats.
-But for some people, the thought of going home for the holidays is an absolute nightmare.
+But for some people, the thought of going home for the holidays is an absolute nightmare—or just not feasible.
 Maybe you’re living abroad and can’t afford the plane ticket, or you need a break from the inevitable family feud over politics.
 Perhaps you simply need a little “me time.”

 Whatever the reason, you can certainly have a great Thanksgiving whether you’re flying solo or making it a couples thing.
 Here’s how.

 Just because you’re keeping it small doesn’t mean you can’t make your Thanksgiving meal special.
 Get some candles and flowers for the table and set it up to look inviting and cozy.
 Break out the good china and use serving dishes, if you have them.
 There’s nothing sadder than a holiday meal for one eaten right out of the cooking pot.

 Flameless LED Candles, 3 for $27.99 on Amazon

 Lend some festive flicker to your holiday table, without smoke or actual flames.